 \section{Application to Weak Lensing Surveys}

 In the remainder of this work we will explicitly apply our copula likelihood framework to weak-lensing correlation functions.
 Specifically, we will consider two survey geometries: stage III surveys such as KiDS-1000 (\SI{1000}{\sqd}) and stage IV surveys such as LSST (\SI{10000}{\sqd}), each approximated as a circular mask.
+Unless stated otherwise, the map resolution adapted for the masks and simulations is $n_{\mathrm{side}} = 256$.
 The effects of more realistic survey geometries were explored in \citetalias{oehl2025a}.
-For redshift and angular-separation-bins, we apply a KiDS-1000-like \citep{asgari2021a} setup.
-As the non-Gaussian likelihood mainly depends on the survey geometry, this choice is not expected to impact our findings.
-We used log-spaced angular bins with the largest bin ending at \SI{5}{\degree} but removed angular bins with the lower end below \SI{15}{\arcmin} consistent with the resolution of our simulated maps\footnote{In subsequent sections we will add the smaller angular scales back in but non-Gaussianity is not a concern on these scales so we omit them for the direct comparison}.
-On the large-scale end we added one more angular bin spanning \SI{5}{\degree} to \SI{11}{\degree} to specifically explore effects on these larger scales.
+For redshift and angular-separation bins, we apply a KiDS-1000-like \citep{asgari2021a} setup based on logarithmically spaced angular bins extending up to \SI{5}{\degree}.
+As the non-Gaussian likelihood is primarily driven by the survey geometry, the precise choice of redshift binning is not expected to affect our conclusions.
+We modify the angular-bin setup in two ways.
+First, angular bins with lower edges below \SI{15}{\arcmin} are omitted in the fiducial configuration due to the resolution of the simulated maps, leading to an effective scale cut of \SI{0.45}{\degree}.
+In subsequent sections we additionally include smaller angular scales again using higher-resolution masks; however, non-Gaussianity is not expected to be relevant on these scales.
+Second, we add an additional large-scale bin spanning \SI{5}{\degree} to \SI{11}{\degree} to specifically probe non-Gaussian effects on the largest angular scales.
 This leaves us with the angular bins $\bar\theta_1 = [\ang{0.45},\ang{1.01}]$, $\bar\theta_2 = [\ang{1.01},\ang{2.25}]$, $\bar\theta_3 = [\ang{2.25},\ang{5.00}]$ and $\bar\theta_4 = [\ang{5.00},\ang{11.12}]$.